jb-ut/NBA_final_project/README.md

 Deliverable 2:

-- Storyboard on a Google Slide(s) - These are preliminary shots that will be bar charts Tableau Dashboards.  https://docs.google.com/presentation/d/156rbFzQtR6N_mrGVzII4gpKUENtHjqFAMoQHAVrRbM0/edit#slide=id.ge68a6a7707_0_23
+- Storyboard on a Google Slide(s) - Bar charts from Tableau Dashboards.  https://docs.google.com/presentation/d/156rbFzQtR6N_mrGVzII4gpKUENtHjqFAMoQHAVrRbM0/edit#slide=id.ge68a6a7707_0_23

-- Description of the tool(s) that will be used to create the final dashboard - This project utilized Tableau storyboards which is a a sequence of visualizations that work together to convey information of the history and different milestones of the project.
+- Description of the tool(s) that will be used to create the final dashboard - This project utilized Tableau Dashboards which is a a sequence of visualizations that work together to convey information of the history and different milestones of the project.

 - Description of interactive element(s) - Interactive elements allow us to hover over different figures to see the results within the chart that is being displayed.
-All charts and figures within our storybooks are interactive to see results at the viewers discretion.
+All charts and figures within our dashboard are interactive to see results at the viewers discretion.

 Deliverable 3: Visulaizations - Images of the Initial Analysis